-This course builds on previously covered material, including circuits (AC/DC), electronics, PLCs, digital circuits, and microprocessors.
+(3 Credits) This course builds on previously covered material, including circuits (AC/DC), electronics, PLCs, digital circuits, and microprocessors.
 Students will analyze and troubleshoot circuits and systems, as well as, design and build circuits typically found in industry.
+Total of 45 hours of lecture.